wapikit/wapikit/Readme.md

 - [ ] **In Progress: Campaign Level Analytics**
 - [ ] Live Team Inbox
 - [ ] No Code Chat Flow Configurator
+- [ ] Support Embedded Signup as a Tech provdier in the cloud SaaS keeping user owned API key in self-hosted version.
+- [ ] Feature flag System
 - [ ] Support OpenAI Integration (allowing users to connect AI with the application for auto reply configuration and chat summarization)
 - [ ] Support Slack and Discord Integration (allowing users to connect slack workspace and discord server with application for notifications)
 - [ ] Support E-commerce Product Catalog along with Order Management and Payments Support